TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

    .. method:: Handler.handleError(record)

-      This method should be called from handlers when an exception is encountered during an :meth:`emit` call.
+      This method should be called kutoka handlers when an exception is encountered during an :meth:`emit` call.
 If the module-level attribute ``raiseExceptions`` is ``False``, exceptions get silently ignored.
 This is what is mostly wanted for a logging system - most users will not care about